ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2022TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image features a group of six women seated at a wooden conference table.
-They are attentively engaged, seemingly in a meeting or discussion.
-The women are dressed modestly, with several wearing headscarves; one woman is wearing a medical mask.
-They have notebooks, pens, and a smartphone on the table, indicating note-taking or participation.
+The image shows a group of six women seated at a table, appearing to be engaged in a meeting or discussion.
+Most of the women are wearing headscarves in various styles and colors.
+One woman, second from the left, is wearing a face mask.
+They all seem attentive, with a few taking notes or holding pens.

-In the background, a partial view of a wall poster is visible with text in what appears to be the Tajik language.
-The poster includes some images such as a hand holding a green and white object, an architectural landmark, and some literary or cultural symbols.
-There is also a portion of the flag of Tajikistan visible on the right side, characterized by horizontal stripes of red, white, and green, with a golden emblem in the white stripe.

-Due to the angle and focus on the women, the text on the poster is mostly blurred and not fully readable, but it seems to convey formal or official information, likely related to development or educational themes, fitting the context of an annual development report.
-The setting is a formal indoor room, possibly a government or community organization office.
+In the background, there is a large poster or chart with text and images, which is partially visible.
+The text is not entirely legible, but it appears to be in the Cyrillic script or a related alphabet, suggesting a language like Russian or a Central Asian language.

+On the far right side of the image, a flag is visible, displaying three horizontal stripes in red, white, and green with a gold emblem or design across the top white stripe.
+This flag resembles that of Tajikistan.

+Overall, the setting appears to be a formal or semi-formal meeting, possibly related to community, governmental, or organizational work, as part of an annual development report context.
 ```
 ![Image 1](images/2022TrustFundAnnualReports_p73_img1.png)

 **Image 2 OCR + Description:**
 ```
 **Image Description:**
-The image depicts a pictorial representation of a page being peeled or turned from the corner.
-The page is white and curved, with its upper left corner folded over to reveal a silver or grey underside.
-The background behind the page is entirely black, creating a strong contrast that emphasizes the page-turning effect.

-There is no visible text or other elements on the page or in the image.
-The visual suggests themes of uncovering, transition, or revealing new information, which aligns with its use in an annual development report.
+The image depicts a single sheet of paper with its top-right corner being curled or folded over, revealing the blank back side of the page.
+The visible portion of the front side is mostly blank and white, with no text, images, or other markings present.
+The curled corner creates a small triangular shadow, adding depth to the image.

+Overall, the layout is very minimal, showing just an empty page with a turned corner, possibly symbolizing a new beginning or a fresh page in the context of an annual development report.
+There are no key elements or text within the image itself.
 ```
 ![Image 2](images/2022TrustFundAnnualReports_p73_img2.png)